LaurelAnderson/JournalJay/README.md

 TO RUN:

 Run the login.html file.
 That will start you at the login page and you can move through the app as a user would.

+To act as a returning user, use the following hard coded login credentials:
+Username: Irina
+Password: html